zkmkarlsruhe/ofxTensorFlow2/README.md

 The cppflow library requires C++14 which needs to be enabled when building on macOS.

-Also, libtensorflow is provided as pre-compiled dynamic libraries.
+libtensorflow is provided as pre-compiled dynamic libraries.
 On macOS these `.dylib` files need to be configured and copied into the build macOS .app.
-These steps are provided via the `scripts/xcode_install_libs.sh` script and can be invoked when building, either by Xcode or the Makefiles.
+These steps are automated via the `scripts/macos_install_libs.sh` script and can be invoked when building, either by Xcode or the Makefiles.

 #### Xcode build